Yiling-Huo/yiling-huo.github.io/_posts/2023-04-25-trackloss.md

 Prepare your data.
 As a R data frame, your data should at least contain three columns:
 - Participant id
 - Trial number
 - Track loss: a binary numeric column indexing whether eye gaze was detected on any of the objects in the visual display.
-0 = no eye gaze on any objects; 1 = eye gaze detected on a object.
+0 = no eye gaze on any objects; 1 = eye gaze detected on an object.

 ![sample_data](/images/tutorial_trackloss/data.png)